yiruyang2025/Liver_Donor/README.md

 ## Overview

-- Our work follows the DeepMind line of representation-first learning, where structure is learned prior to task supervision, and labels are used only to minimally align representations to downstream decisions under extreme data scarcity.
+- Our work follows the DeepMind line of representation-first learning, where structure is learned prior to task supervision, and labels are used only to minimally align representations to downstream decisions under extreme data scarcity
-- We learn a donor state manifold using 39 DIFs, and then align it to the real transplantation decision with minimal supervision.
+- donor representation encoder

+**Key Words**: representation-first learning, encoder + SSL objectives

 <br>